HSF/hsf.github.io/newsletter/_posts/2019-04-03-Jlab-Workshop.md

-The annual [HEP Software Foundation workshop](https://indico.cern.ch/event/759388/){:target="jlab_agenda"} happened this year in [Jefferson Laboratory](https://www.jlab.org){:target="jlab_webpage"}  from the 18th to 22nd of March.
-This year we had the opportunity to join forces again with the Worldwide LHC Computing Grid (WLCG) community and the  US Open Science Grid (OSG).
+The annual [HEP Software Foundation workshop](https://indico.cern.ch/event/759388/){:target="jlab_agenda"} happened in [Jefferson Laboratory](https://www.jlab.org){:target="jlab_webpage"} from the 18th to 22nd of March.
+This year we had the opportunity to join forces again with the Worldwide LHC Computing Grid (WLCG) community and, in addition, the US Open Science Grid (OSG).
 Almost 250 scientists, from LHC, HEP and non-HEP communities joined the meeting.

 On the first day we opened the meeting with an excellent introduction to JLab from lab director Stuart Henderson and an overview of JLab computing and software from Raffaella De Vita.
-That was followed by plenary talks from the LHC experiments, other HEP experiments and many non HEP communities, including the next generation US nuclear physics experiment, the Electron-Ion Collider.
+That was followed by plenary talks from the LHC experiments, other HEP experiments and many non HEP communities, including the next generation US nuclear physics facility, the Electron-Ion Collider.
 That set the stage for the computing and software challenges we face in data intensive science for the next decade.